nspcc-dev/neofs-api/proto-docs/object.md

 Header's filed values.
 Please see the corresponding NeoFS Technical Specification section for more details.

+Extended headers can change `Search` behaviour:
+* __NEOFS__NETMAP_EPOCH \
+  Will use the requsted version of Network Map for object placement calculation.

+Please refer to detailed `XHeader` description.

 Statuses:
 - **OK** (0, SECTION_SUCCESS): \
   objects have been successfully selected;